John Davies (archbishop of Wales): Episcopal ministry

 In January 2008, Davies was elected as the next bishop of Swansea and Brecon, in succession to Anthony Pierce; he legally took his see by the confirmation of the election (in Sacred Synod) during April.
 On 2 May 2008, he was consecrated as a bishop by Barry Morgan, the archbishop of Wales, during a service at Llandaff Cathedral.
 On 24 May 2008, he was installed in Brecon Cathedral as the ninth bishop of Swansea and Brecon.

 As the senior bishop in Wales, Davies served as the acting archbishop of Wales in the vacancy following Barry Morgan's retirement on 31 January 2017.
 As such, he was the principal consecrator of June Osborne in July 2017.

 On 6 September 2017, Davies was elected the 13th archbishop of Wales; he took up the post with the confirmation of that election the same day.
+He was the first bishop of Swansea and Brecon to be elected as archbishop of Wales.
 He was enthroned as archbishop at Brecon Cathedral on 2 December 2017.

 In 2018, he became embroiled in a controversy involving Richard Pain, then the bishop of Monmouth, which ended with Pain leaving the bishopric on the grounds of ill health.

 He retired both as Bishop of Swansea and Brecon and as Archbishop of Wales with effect from 2 May 2021.